caarlos0-graveyard/ansible-role-eclipse/README.md

 An ansible role that installs an configures an Eclipse IDE with Java EE support and some tweaks to improve performance.

+It will download Eclipse JEE, install some plugins, install lombok, tune some configs, remove some useless stuff, and create the needed links.

 Requirements
 ------------